-The papers in our collection document aspects of her public and personal life, including her family, journalism career, and work as an activist.
+The papers in this collection document aspects of Friedan's public and personal life, including her family, journalism career, and work as an activist.